jmcc-137/Proyecto_MYSQL/consultas.md

 SELECT ci.name AS ciudad, p.name AS producto, co.name AS empresa, MIN(cp.price) AS precio_mas_bajo
 FROM citiesormunicipalities AS ci
 JOIN companies AS co ON ci.code = co.city_id
-JOIN companyproducts AS cp ON cp.company_id
+JOIN companyproducts AS cp ON co.id = cp.company_id
 JOIN products AS p ON cp.product_id = p.id
 GROUP  BY ci.name, p.name, co.name
 ORDER BY   ci.name, precio_mas_bajo;